 * CrossoverShip: Felix is paired up often with Sergeant Tamora Calhoun from ''Hero's Duty'', though this may be because of a popular rumor that with cheats, you can find a cut-scene in ''Hero's Duty'' of them getting married.

-** Wreck-It Ralph and Vanellope Von Schweetz from the racing game ''[[JustForFun/SugarRushSpeedway Sugar Rush]]'' seems to gaining speed as well, oddly enough, though fans don't tend to ship them romantically, given that Vanellope is a child.
+** Wreck-It Ralph and Vanellope Von Schweetz from the racing game ''[[JustForFun/SugarRushSpeedway Sugar Rush]]'' seems to be gaining speed as well, oddly enough, though fans don't tend to ship them romantically, given that Vanellope is a child.

 * CrowningMomentOfFunny: Seeing Ralph fall onto a patch of mud is pretty funny considering he fell from several stories and yet he treats it like a common annoyance.